 Now in this step, I am going to describe how you can package the WordPress files on your local computer using the WordPress Duplicator plugin so that these files can be easily moved to the live server.

 Create a New Package

-After activating the plugin, you will see the Duplicator menu on the left side of the WordPress dashboard.
-Go to Duplicator → Packages and then click Create New button to build a new package.
+After activating the plugin, you will see the Duplicator menu on the left side WordPress dashboard.
+Go to Duplicator → Packages and click the Create New button to build a new package.

 When you are done with the setup process, you will receive two files; Installer and Archive.
 Download both files on your desktop.